rss logo

 root@host:~# sysctl -p /etc/sysctl.conf

-• Use iptables command to enable NAT and allow clients to reach internal network :
+• Use the iptables command to enable NAT and allow clients access the internal network:

 root@host:~# iptables -t nat -A POSTROUTING -s 10.50.8.0/24 -o ens192 -j MASQUERADE